 Can thermography be used for sports injuries?

-Thermograms can be extremely helpful to physiotherapists, acupuncturists, chiropractors, osteopaths, dentists, and doctors to pinpoint the problem for subsequent treatment and monitoring.
+It certainly can and thermograms can be extremely helpful to physiotherapists, acupuncturists, chiropractors, osteopaths, and doctors to pinpoint the problem for subsequent treatment and monitoring.

 The procedure can detect health issues such as: